awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

 The following are the memory optimized DB instance types available:
 + **db\.x2g** – Instance classes optimized for memory\-intensive applications and powered by AWS Graviton2 processors\.
 These offer low cost per GiB of memory\.

+  You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors\.
+To do so, complete the same steps as with any other DB instance modification\.
 + **db\.r6g** – Instance classes powered by AWS Graviton2 processors\.
 These are ideal for running memory\-intensive workloads in open\-source databases such as MySQL and PostgreSQL\.

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors\.
 To do so, complete the same steps as with any other DB instance modification\.